 Starting with the 1st a layer: It’s 1/3 rd of the mashed potato – 2nd layer is 1/2 of the meat – 3rd layer is 1/2 of the veggies – and repeat layers – Then cover with a final layer of remaining mashed potato. – Sprinkle grated cheese crumb topping over your mashed potato and bake 180 C oven or until topping is a crispy golden brown.

 Serve with pride and I promise you-you will certainly Enjoy!

 Great Energy Saving Tip:

-The entire recipe was done in my Kambrook electric wok which self regulates its temperature, doubling up as a slow cooker and an oven all in one – if you take the Stainless Steel Extender Ring of a Halogen Convection Oven and place it over the wok, it instantly doubles up into an energy-saving oven.
+The entire recipe was done in my Kambrook electric wok which self-regulates its temperature, doubling up as a slow cooker and an oven all in one – if you take the Stainless Steel Extender Ring of a Halogen Convection Oven and place it over Your electric wok, which will double up as an energy-saving oven.
 If making your CotPie way – do not allow your cottage pie to bubble up from underneath – just keep it warm – otherwise it will ruin your cheese crumb topping.

 Drop Dead Delish!
 You will come back for more!
 Well worth the effort!
 Freezes well excluding cheese crumb topping.

 Ooh-Soo-Delish!
 You will eat it over the next couple of days!
 It only lasted me 2 days with my dogs and already I want another one!